barbinbrad/raccoon/README.md

 ![board](https://raw.githubusercontent.com/barbinbrad/raccoon/main/black-raccoon.png)

 ## Usage
-For self-driving, it is better to buy a [black panda](https://comma.ai/shop/products/panda) from comma.ai.
+For self-driving, it is better to buy a [red panda](https://comma.ai/shop/products/panda) from comma.ai.
 In addition to getting a more reliable product, you'll be supporting open-source software and a really smart group of people.

 ## Header